numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 to Olaf Mersmann for the inital rewriting of the COCO platform without which the bi-objective extension of COCO would not have happened.

+This work was supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.

 .. ############################# References ##################################
 .. raw:: html